Connect with us

 • Get people to talk, finding willing sources and protect them while telling sensitive and timely stories

-• Build trust: Many people who have been impacted by poor health services in Mississippi have been victims of predatory actions from other journalists or outlets.
+• Build trust: Many people who have been impacted by poor health services in Mississippi have been victims of predatory actions from other journalists or media outlets.
 This will require empathy, patience and savvy.

 • Work with our Audience Team and data and visual journalists to create compelling story presentations.